 The New “Social Viewing” Trend: Facebook Watch Alternatives

+YouTube, for instance, added in-app chat to its Android and iOS apps.
 Previously, users could only share videos out to other apps, such as Twitter or text message, but now conversations can also happen natively on YouTube.

 The interface is similar to Google Hangouts and appears to be YouTube’s answer to the messaging functionality offered by Instagram and Snapchat.

-Either number means Watch is a major initiative at Facebook that marketers should not ignore.
+Both numbers mean Watch is a major initiative at Facebook that marketers should not ignore.
 Facebook plans to integrate Watch episodes into the News Feed, and the company has a track record of using the News Feed to drive new features to success.